So you’re switching your dog to a raw diet. Congratulations!

 You might be wondering, how much raw meat should I feed my dog per day?

-As an example, my dog weighs about 68 pounds.
-Two percent of 68 pounds is about 1.3 pounds, which is indeed about what he eats per day.
+As an example, my dog Ace weighed about 68 pounds, and he was a healthy weight.
+Two percent of 68 pounds is about 1.3 pounds, which is indeed about what he ate per day.

 How much of my dog’s raw diet should be meat/bones/fat/organs?

-If you’re following a “whole prey raw diet,” meaning a diet of mostly animal products, the general rule of thumb is 80 percent muscle meat, 10 percent organ meat (half of that should be liver) and 10 percent bone.
-This is pretty standard and agreed upon by those who don’t feed their dogs grain or produce.
+If you’re following a “whole prey raw diet,” meaning a diet of mostly animal products, the general rule of thumb is:

 If you are feeding a diet that includes fruits and veggies and maybe even some grain (barf diet recipes), you would adjust the percentages a bit, so it might be more like 70 percent meat, 10 percent organs, 10 percent bone and 10 percent vegetation.
 This is roughly what my dog eats.